-4 injured after gravel truck overturns, vehicle catches fire; one lane of I-10 open near Lobdell Highway
+4 injured after gravel truck overturns, vehicle catches fire; I-10 reopens near Lobdell Highway

 Acadian Ambulance said that three people were transported via Airmed, and another was taken to Our Lady of the Lake Medical Center by West Baton Rouge Fire.

 The interstate going westbound was closed between La.
 1 and Grosse Tete starting around 6:20 a.m.
 By 8:50 a.m., one lane was open.

-West Baton Rouge Parish deputies and first responders responded to the scene and said that motorists should use an alternate route like U.S. 190.
+The interstate reopened at around noon.

 More News